APRIL 26 – MAY 3, 2014

 “Persée was recognized in its day as the crowning achievement of French lyric theatre,” say co-artistic directors Marshall Pynkoski and Jeannette Lajeunesse Zingg.
 “We are honoured that Opera Atelier has been chosen as the company to bring Persée back to the Royal Opera House, which it officially opened almost 250 years ago.”

 The role of Persée will be performed by Chris Enns making his Opera Atelier debut with his first haute-contre role.
 Mireille Asselin will take on the role of Andromède, whose rival Merope will be played by Peggy Kriha Dye, who returns to Versailles after her star turn as Armide.
-They are joined by Olivier Laquerre (Céphée/Meduse) Carla Huhtanen (Cassiope), João Fernandes (Phinée), Lawrence Wiliford, Curtis Sullivan, Aaron Ferguson, Meghan Lindsay and Vasil Garvanliev.
+They are joined by Olivier Laquerre (Céphée/Meduse), Carla Huhtanen (Cassiope), Vasil Garvanliev (Phinée), Lawrence Wiliford, Curtis Sullivan, Aaron Ferguson, Meghan Lindsay, and Stephen Hegedus.